ashot-gimishyan/ColorFlow-Studio/README.md

 To run the application, you'll need Python installed on your machine.

-1. Clone this repository:
+1. Clone this repository

 ```bash
 https://github.com/ashot-gimishyan/ColorFlow-Studio.git
 ```
-2. Navigate to the project directory:
+2. Navigate to the project directory

 ```bash
 cd ColorFlow-Studio
 ```
-3. Run the application:
+3. Run the application

 ```bash
 python colorflow.py